Analytic formulas for topological degree of non-smooth mappings: the even-dimensional case: Index theory for pseudo-differential operators

-Later on, in Theorem \ref{holderindex}, the pseudo-differential operator will play a different role compared to the role in the Atiyah-Singer theorem.
+Later on, in Theorem \ref{holderindexeven}, the pseudo-differential operator will play a different role compared to the role in the Atiyah-Singer theorem.
 In the Atiyah-Singer theorem the elliptic pseudo-differential operator defines an element in $K$-theory which pairs with the $K$-homology class whose Connes-Chern character is the Todd class under the isomorphism \eqref{cycde} and gives an index.
 We will use the elliptic pseudo-differential operator in the dual way as a $K$-homology class that we pair with projections over $C^\infty(X)$ in terms of an index.
-The heuristic explanation of this method is that $K^0(X)$ is a ring and if $A$ is an elliptic pseudo-differential operator, $A$ defines both a $K$-homology class on $X$ and the symbol of $A$ defines an element $[A]\in K^0(X)$, using the Thom isomorphism, and $\ind\!_A(x)=\ind(x\cdot[A])$ for $x\in K^0(X)$ where $\ind:K^0(X)\to \Z$ is the index mapping of Atiyah-Singer.
-On the level of de Rham cohomology this is exactly the content of Lemma \ref{factoras}.